AchimTack/anaconda_customizations/README.md

 You [might need to](https://github.com/ipython-contrib/jupyter_contrib_nbextensions/issues/1090) ```jupyter contrib nbextensions install --sys-prefix --skip-running-check``` afterwards.

-After successful installation, a new menu should appear in jupyter http://localhost:8888/tree .
+After successful installation, a new menu should appear in jupyter http://localhost:8888/tree <br>
 Currently in use:
 * Collapsible Headings
 * Printview